KomaruPRO/Tridot/README.md

 - Screenshake
 - Custom panoramas
 - Attribute name modifiers
 - Music modifiers
+  - Biome Music Modifier
+  - Strcucture Music Modifier
 - Item skin system
+- Dynamic Splashes System
 - ...and many other features to simplify development

 # How does Tridot differ from FluffyFur?

----
 There are too many things to list, but here are some highlights:
 - Removal of furry things (Actually it's no more fluffy)
 - Merging with Valoria API